-Winnellie has large areas of roofing, paving and few trees, and surface temperatures in the image below have reached 34 °C. Cool roofing materials and more green cover could reduce surface temperatures in industrial areas, but care is required to avoid glare when increasing the reflectivity of surfaces.
+Winnellie has large areas of roofing, paving and few trees, and LST in the image below has reached 34 °C. Cool roofing materials and more green cover could reduce surface temperatures in industrial areas, but care is required to avoid glare when increasing the reflectivity of surfaces.